-There’s a long list of people you could potentially approach, ranging from peers, family, and friends, through more formal connections, supervisors, mentors, to professional help providers, such as Student Support at the University and local health and social services.
+There’s a long list of people you could potentially approach, ranging from peers, family, and friends, through more formal connections, supervisors, mentors, to professional help providers, the University and local health and social services.
 Be open-minded and creative in thinking about potential people who may be able to help.
 Maybe you could test the water with a friend before talking to someone in a more formal role.

 Warwick’s support network is available to you wherever in the world you are.
 Whether you are on campus, living elsewhere in the UK or on the other side of the world, you are still a Warwick student.
 Whilst the method of accessing support may depend on your location, the same support is available to all.
 When overseas, many students continue their support from Warwick through regular sessions via Skype or phone, but do bear in mind that in many instances, it may be appropriate for you to access support locally, either as well as, or instead of Warwick services.

-Please be aware that University Support Services work to normal office hours.
-In an emergency, it will usually be appropriate to access local statutory support (but see further information in Travel Safely Abroad about accessing the University in an emergency).
+Please be aware that Wellbeing Support Services work to normal office hours.
+In an emergency, it will usually be appropriate to access local statutory support.

 Once you have asked for help

 If you are unsure of the advice or options provided don’t be afraid to ask for clarification.
 If you think the advice or options are not the most suitable, then express this!
 When you have been given advice or support, think about the best way to implement it for you.
 Don’t be afraid to ask for help again.